Th1nhNg0/railbound_cp/docs/data_format.md

   - When any train or decoy enters `(row, col)`, every gate or dynamic switch with the matching `activation_id` toggles on the next step.
 - `DSWITCHES = [(row, col, activation_id), ...];`
   - Identifies dynamic switches on the grid and links them to their controlling activation tiles.
 The piece itself must be pre-seeded in `INIT_POS`.

+## Semaphores

+Levels that allow the player to place semaphores must set `SEMAPHORE_SUPPLY > 0`.
+The solver treats semaphores as overlays on straights or corners that touch at least one switch (deterministic, dynamic, or exit-triggered).
+A placed semaphore behaves like a normally-closed gate:

+- Trains and decoys stop on the preceding cell while the semaphore is closed.
+- When any train or decoy enters one of the adjacent switches, the semaphore opens on the following timestep and stays open for the remainder of the run.
+If no train ever enters a linked switch, the semaphore remains closed throughout the solution.
+- The solver decides which eligible cells receive semaphores, up to the provided `SEMAPHORE_SUPPLY` amount; omit the parameter or set it to `0` when the feature is absent.

 ## Stations